-- a) The school will ensure that they regularly monitor and evaluate mechanisms to ensure that the policy is being consistently applied. - b) Any issues identified will be incorporated into the school's action planning. - c) The headteacher will be informed of bullying concerns, as appropriate. - d) The named Governor for bullying will report on a regular basis to the governing body on incidents of bullying, including outcomes.
+- a) The school will ensure that they regularly monitor and evaluate mechanisms to ensure that the policy is being consistently applied. - b) Any issues identified will be incorporated into the school's action planning. - c) The headteacher will be informed of bullying concerns, as appropriate. - d) The DSLs will meet weekly to discuss and triage bullying concerns. - e) The named Governor for bullying will report on a regular basis to the governing body on incidents of bullying, including outcomes.